What are HRV Frequency Measurements (LF, HF, LF/HF)

 Hertz (Hz) refers to the frequency band or the location on the frequency band.
 For example, there may be frequency activity at 0.4 Hz - or whichever band is the "peak" of the spectrum.
 This tells you where in the frequency spectrum you are referring to.

-The actual activity in that band is typically expressed in terms of "power", which uses the units milliseconds squared (ms 2) for a particular Hertz (Hz) band.
-Think of it as "area under the curve".
+The actual activity in that band is typically expressed in terms of "power", which uses the units of milliseconds squared (ms 2) for a particular Hertz (Hz) band.
+Think of it as an "area under the curve".

 For example, you might have 590 ms 2 of power in the 0.4hz frequency band (hypothetical example).
+The research studies that list 2 Hz of frequency activity are just saying that's where the "peak" frequency occurred in the spectrum.

 Using Frequency Domain for HRV Analysis